Phoenix Prostitution Defense Lawyer Helping Residents In Mesa, Scottsdale, & Glendale

 Our attorneys are well-schooled in methods of defending you from criminal charges of prostitution.
 If may be provable that you are a victim of sex trafficking involving threats or coercion.
 Another possibility is that you may have been wrongfully accused by someone with malicious intent.
 There may be a reasonable doubt that an act of prostitution has actually taken place or was about to take place.
 You may have been misidentified or you may have been entrapped by an officer of the law.

-At Blischak Law we have experience not only in criminal defense, but in prosecution.
+At Blischak Law we have experience not only in criminal defense but in prosecution.
 Our lead attorney, John W. Blischak, functioned very successfully both in the FBI and as a prosecutor in the Maricopa County Attorney’s Office before establishing his own criminal defense practice.
 His years on the other side of the table have honed his ability to strategize defense by anticipating prosecutorial arguments.
 In addition, both of our criminal defense attorneys have excellent social and persuasive skills as well as legal prowess.
 These talents will stand them (and you) in good stead in the courtroom.
-Contact Blischak law today to schedule a free consultation.
+Contact Blischak law today or give us a call at 602-999-1951 to schedule a free consultation.